 To keep your email list warm, send regular updates and newsletters.
 Now, you don’t have to be emailing 3x a week, but weekly or bi-weekly emails will keep you on your audience’s radar.
 Just be sure it’s consistent so your followers know when to expect to hear from you.

-- When do you usually check your inbox?
-I always say that nobody will have more in common with your audience than you do, so check your habits.
+When do you usually check your inbox?
+Nobody will have more in common with your audience than you do, so check your habits.
 Your audience likely has similar ones.

 What if my list has gone cold?